The Windmill Turns Both Ways

 "How do you feel, Sasuke-kun?"
 Sakura asked as she and Naruto drifted back to the rest of their team.

-"Tired," he said, but didn't feel the need to elaborate any further.
+"Tired," he said, not bothering to elaborate.
 He looked tired.
 There were bags under his eyes even though he'd spent so much time sleeping recently.

-"You just need to go home and rest," Naruto advised, a little bit gruffly.
-He wasn't sure how to act around his best friend anymore.
-"You're still better off than you were yesterday, so I'm sure you'll be almost at full strength tomorrow."
+"Eh, you just need to go home and rest," Naruto said gruffly.
+"You're still better off than you were yesterday, so I'm sure you'll be at full strength tomorrow."

-"Maybe… maybe we should ask if our team can wait a little longer before we go on any missions," Sakura said hesitantly.
+"Maybe… maybe we should ask if our team can wait a little longer before we go on any missions?"
+Sakura glanced from Sasuke to Kakashi.

-"No," Sasuke said suddenly, his voice sharpening.
+"No," Sasuke said, his voice sharpening.
 "I'm not so weak I can't handle whatever stupid little D or C-ranked mission they decide to send us on next.
 It's better than sitting around here doing nothing."

 "Well…" Kakashi said, and he eye-smiled when they all turned to look at him.
 "Just so you all know, I think you will have to do this next one on your own.
 I have a solo mission starting, but you three will be sent out once you are ready, whether I am back or not.
 Perhaps it will be more of a challenge than you think."